ItsNotGoodName/selfhost-debian-guide/bookstack.md

 vim .env
 ```

-Configure .env to have mysql configuration
+Configure .env to have the following mysql configuration.

 ```
 # Database details